The Toro Power Curve 1800 38381 is part of the snow blower

 models like the Power Curve 1800 38381 are rated on multiple criteria, such as those listed below.

-Removal speed is how quickly models could remove snow without laboring; single-stage machines were pushed as quickly as possible before the machine labored.
+How quickly models could remove snow without laboring; We push single-stage machines as quickly as possible before the machine labors.

 Plow pile removal:

-How fast the snow thrower can remove a simulated pile of snow left by a municipal plow at the end of a driveway.
+How quickly the snow thrower can remove a simulated pile of snow left by a municipal plow at the end of a driveway.

 About This Brand